Ada-Developers-Academy/core/intro-to-functions/invoking-functions.md

 | --- | --- |
 | `len` | Based on the one given value, will calculate the length of the given value.
 The given value is typically either a string or list.
 | `print` | Based on one given value, will display the given value to the "standard output" (like the console, terminal, bash, etc) as best it can.
-| `randint` | Based on two given values, generate a random integer in the range between the first given value and the second given value
+| `random.randint` | Based on two given values, generate a random integer in the range between the first given value and the second given value
 | `time.time` | Calculates the number of seconds passed since [epoch.
 For Unix system, January 1, 1970, 00:00:00 at UTC is epoch (the point where time begins).](https://en.wikipedia.org/wiki/Unix_time)

 Callout: Technically, `time.time` is a function named `time` inside a module `time`.
 Also, `random.randint` is a function named `randint` inside of a module named `random`.
 We won't worry about these details yet!
 What this means for us today is we will sometimes need these two lines of code at the top: `import random` and/or `import time`